zacshi/RepData_PeerAssessment1/PA1_template.md

 ## D: Imputing missing values

-Note that there are a number of days/intervals where there are missing values.
-TheÌπΩùô∞).
 The presence of missing days may introduce bias into some calculations or summaries of the data.
 Calculate and report the total number of missing values in the dataset.
 I used the impute and mean functions to create a new dataset that is equal to the original dataset but with the missing data filled in.

 ```r